nginyc/rafiki/docs/latest/_sources/src/dev/architecture.rst.txt

     *Rafiki Metadata Store* (*PostgreSQL*) is Rafiki’s centralized, persistent database for user metadata, job metadata, worker metadata and model templates.

-    *Rafiki Advisor* (*Python/Flask*) is Rafiki’s advisor as described in the earlier sections.
-It is a single-threaded HTTP server.
-It accepts new advisory sessions from multiple Rafiki Train Workers, generates proposals of Knobs for them, and receives feedback for completed Trials in a Train Job.

-    *Rafiki Cache* (*Redis*) is Rafiki’s temporary in-memory store for the implementation of fast asynchronous cross-worker communication, in a way that decouples senders from receivers.
+    *Rafiki Redis* (*Redis*) is Rafiki’s temporary in-memory store for the implementation of fast asynchronous cross-worker communication, in a way that decouples senders from receivers.
 It synchronizes the back-and-forth of queries & predictions between multiple Rafiki Inference Workers and a single Rafiki Predictor for an Inference Job.

     *Rafiki Web Admin* (*NodeJS/ExpressJS*) is a HTTP server that serves Rafiki’s web front-end to users, allowing Application Developers to survey their jobs on a friendly web GUI.